-- First you will want to remove all grasses, sods, mulches, etc from the marked areas.
-Note: If you are landscaping around trees shubbery, flowers, light poles, utilities, etc., remember to mark around those areas and account for the turf edge configuration.
+- First you will want to remove all grasses, sods, mulches, etc. from the marked areas.
+Note: If you are landscaping around trees shrubbery, flowers, light poles, utilities, etc., remember to mark around those areas and account for the turf edge configuration.
 Remember to leave ample area uncovered around the bases of trees.

 - Install the base with a decomposed granite which is a special mixture of gravel and sand.
 This material allows the liquids from the turf to properly drain.
 For non-pet landscape installations, install DG three inches in depth.
 Properly distribute and level the base material.

-- Wet the existing base to allow the material to properly settle.
+- Wet the existing base to allow the material to settle properly.
 Compact the base by vibrating, tamping and rolling the gravel until you have a completely flat surface.
 Once this solid base is established, the turf can be easily nailed to the base.